akivymd/akivymd/README.md

-- 👋 Hi, I’m @akivymd
+- 👋 Hi, I’m @sharelove
-- 👀 I’m interested in akivymd
+- 👀 I’m interested in codeing
 - 🌱
 <!---
 akivymd/akivymd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.